kRamekar/Hourly_Occupancy/README.md

-# 🕒 Hourly Occupancy – Power BI Project
+# Hourly Occupancy – Power BI Project

 Welcome to the **Hourly Occupancy** Power BI project!
 This report provides visual insights into occupancy levels over time, helping stakeholders understand usage patterns and optimize space and resource management.

 ## 📊 Project Overview

-The **Hourly Occupancy** report analyzes how occupancy changes hour by hour across selected locations or areas.
+The **Hourly Occupancy** report analyses how occupancy changes hour by hour across selected locations or areas.
 It can help with:

-- Space utilization tracking
+- Space utilisation tracking
 - Peak hour identification
 - Staffing and operations planning
 - Facility or room-level occupancy trends